gelatinescreams/The-One-File/README.md

 - Works with touch and mobile
 - Clear grid and boundary indicators
 - Precise zoom controls with level display
-- Right-click context menu for quick actions
+- Right click context menu for quick actions
 - **Free Draw Mode** Draw custom polylines, rectangles, and text labels anywhere:
   - Custom lines with points you place
   - Rectangles (filled or outlined) for zones/boundaries